Economic Policy

 In early February 2026, Costco announced its plan to come to Tasmania, with a new store to open in Hobart.
 This is great news for Tasmanians – increasing competition for Coles and Woolies and bringing down our grocery prices.

 If Costco can come to Tasmania, it shows that big retailers can (and want to) do business in Tasmania.
-With more competition and the tightening Coles and Woolies’ stronghold on the sector, now is the time for other competitors to enter the market.
+With more competition and the tightening of Coles and Woolies’ stronghold on the sector, now is the time for other competitors to enter the market.

 ALDI in Tasmania